 YES, APPARENTLY if poor people would just change these 20 things, then they wouldn’t be so poor.
 Silly them.

 If you keep up with what Christian bloggers, tweeters and prominent Facebookers are linking to and talking about right now you might have noticed people talking about an article called “20 Things the Rich Do Every Day.”
 Although penned by Tim Corley, the list was posted at Dave Ramsey’s website, evidently endorsed by Mr Ramsey.
 That was a mistake.

-The list, based on a survey of 361 people (kinda small for a generalisation about what rich people do and poor people don’t, right?), has attracted some criticism, and one article that is getting about as much circulation as the original is a critical response from Rachel Held Evans.
+The list, based on a survey of 361 people, has attracted some criticism, and one article that is getting about as much circulation as the original is a critical response from Rachel Held Evans.
 I have very briefly skim read her response (I say this as a disclaimer, lest anyone think that I am presuming to be familiar with what she says, which I am not).
 What has followed is plenty of discussion, some of it fairly heated, about who is right, along with plenty of discussion about the list Ramsey posted.
 Some have accused Held Evans of opportunistically attacking Ramsey because of an ideological disagreement (about which I know nothing and which I will ignore).